Requiem (The X-Files): Reviews

 The episode received mostly positive reviews from critics.
-Emily VanDerWerff of The A.V.
+Emily St. James of The A.V.
 Club awarded the episode a "B+".
 She argued that the episode was "the best season finale cliffhanger the show ever did", and compared it to the second season finale "Anasazi"; she noted that while the latter episode was "pretty amazing", "Requiem" has "a finality" to it and a "sense that nothing will ever be the same" that made its cliffhanger ending work.
-VanDerWerff also wrote that the references to the pilot episode helped to show how far the series had evolved in seven years.
+St. James also wrote that the references to the pilot episode helped to show how far the series had evolved in seven years.
 Tom Kessenich, in his book Examinations, gave the episode a largely positive review.
 Despite lamenting the loss of Fox Mulder, he noted that "the truth is The X-Files has been a show like no other and 'Requiem' proved once again there truly is a place for magic and beauty and love on the small screen and I am delighted to have witnessed it for seven seasons now."
 Kessenich later named the episode one of the "Top 25 Episode of All Time" of The X-Files, ranking it at number 20.

 Kenneth Silber from Space.com called the episode "intriguing" and felt that while "The X-Files "foundered" for a large portion of its seventh season, "Requiem" marked "a much-needed return to that mythology," and that it set "the stage for what might be an interesting eighth season."
 Rich Rosell from DigitallyObsessed.com awarded the episode 4.5 out of 5 stars and wrote that "A lot of characters out of the woodwork come back for the season-ending cliffhanger [...]
 But that's all window-dressing for a trio of big surprises that wrap up Season 7, in what many consider the show's death knell, or perhaps just a proper ending."
 Robert Shearman and Lars Pearson, in their book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated the episode four stars out of five.
 The two noted that, despite the fact that it capped-off a "lacklustre" season, the episode still managed to provide a good enough cliffhanger to hold fans until the premiere of the eighth season.
 Shearman and Pearson further noted that "against the odds, after all the disappointments of the year, 'Requiem' is strong enough to leave its audience wanting more."

 Paula Vitaris from Cinefantastique gave the episode a more mixed review and awarded it two stars out of four.
 Despite noting that the episode was "the best mytharc episode and season finale in years", she called the episode's finale "one of the most egregious missteps yet in The X-Files mythology".